Updated on February 4th, 2026 by Felix Martinez

 Competitive Advantages & Recession Performance

-The U.S. foodservice industry is fiercely competitive.
-There are thousands of competitors to Sysco, which include other food distributors, as well as wholesale or retail outlets, grocery stores, and online retailers.
+The U.S. food service industry is fiercely competitive.
+There are thousands of competitors to Sysco, including other food distributors, wholesale or retail outlets, grocery stores, and online retailers.
 Sysco also faces the risk of its customers negotiating directly with its suppliers.

-However, what has kept competitors at bay for so many years, is that Sysco is the largest operator in the industry.
-It controls about 16% of the U.S. foodservice industry.
+However, what has kept competitors at bay for so many years is that Sysco is the industry’s largest operator.
+It controls about 16% of the U.S. food service industry.
 Sysco operates over 300 distribution facilities worldwide and serves over 600,000 customer locations.
-Such a huge presence allows Sysco to keep costs low, ant it can pass on the benefit to its customers.
+Such a huge presence allows Sysco to keep costs low and pass on the benefits to its customers.

-Another benefit of Sysco’s business model is that it is resistant to recessions.
+Another benefit of Sysco’s business model is its resistance to recessions.
 Everyone has to eat, which gives Sysco a certain level of demand, regardless of the condition of the U.S. economy.

 This is why Sysco’s profits held up well during the Great Recession:

-Sysco’s stable industry and top competitive position allowed it to raise its dividend each year, even during recessions.
+Sysco’s stable industry and strong competitive position have enabled it to raise its dividend annually, even during recessions.

 Valuation & Expected Returns

-We expect the company will earn $4.30 per share for FY2024.
-Based on this, the stock has a price-to-earnings ratio of 17.8.
-Our fair value estimate is a price-to-earnings ratio of 20, which implies that the stock is currently trading below fair value.
+We expect the company to earn $4.59 per share for FY2026.
+Based on this, the stock has a price-to-earnings ratio of 18.4.
+Our fair value estimate is a price-to-earnings ratio of 20, implying that the stock is trading below fair value.

-Because Sysco is an undervalued stock, annual returns could be increased by 2.4% per year if the P/E multiple increases to 20 over the next five years.
+Because Sysco is undervalued, annual returns could increase by 2% per year if the P/E multiple rises to 20 over the next five years.

-Fortunately, Sysco does not need to rely on multiple expansion for generating strong total returns, as the company has an attractive growth profile and dividend.
-We expect Sysco to deliver up to 7% annual earnings growth going forward, consisting of organic growth, acquisitions, and share repurchases.
+Fortunately, Sysco does not need to rely on multiple expansions to deliver strong total returns, given its attractive growth profile and solid dividend.
+We expect Sysco to deliver up to 6% annual earnings growth going forward, consisting of organic growth, acquisitions, and share repurchases.

-In addition, Sysco has a current dividend yield of 2.7%, which is a higher yield than the average yield of the broader S&P 500 Index.
-This leads to total expected annualized returns of 12.1% per year over the next five years.
+In addition, Sysco has a current dividend yield of 2.6%, which is higher than the S&P 500’s average yield.
+This yields an expected annualized return of 10.6% over the next five years.
 This is a strong expected rate of return, making the stock a Buy.

 Final Thoughts

-Sysco operates at the top of a stable industry.
+Sysco operates in a stable industry at the top of the market.
 It has an entrenched industry position and should see steady demand, even during recessions.
 These qualities make Sysco a reliable stock for income.

 Sysco is also on the exclusive list of Dividend Kings, a group of stocks with 50+ consecutive years of dividend increases.

-The stock appears undervalued, meaning that right now is likely a good time to buy the stock.
-We believe future returns will be quite satisfactory for investors buying the stock at the current valuation level.
+The stock appears undervalued, which suggests now is a good time to buy.
+We believe future returns will be satisfactory for investors buying the stock at the current valuation.

 If you are interested in finding more high-quality dividend growth stocks suitable for long-term investment, the following Sure Dividend databases will be useful: